designscope/designscope.github.io/edit/content/posts/exocortex-framing.md

 - **Last Mile**
    - Establishing a presence on all major systems is an ongoing struggle. not only normalizing onboarding in different systems but keeping up-to-date with updates thst may affect usage.

+### monetization Possibilities

-### Organization Mode
+- Organization Mode
   - **Privacy**
   - **Team Management**
      - absolute control of which team members receives which package.
 Absolute control of who's in and who's out.
   - **Top-Down Subscription**
      - Admin creates new packages, chooses teams, and team members receive it automatically.
   - **Automatic Update**
      - Team members receive updates automatically, ensuring company standards are always current.

 ### Possibilities